 Method of Inspection.
 You should do a pre-trip inspection the same way each time so you will learn all the steps and be less likely to forget something.
+The following seven-step method should be useful.
+Guides are shown in Figures 2-5, 2-6, and 2-7.

 Approaching the Vehicle.
 Notice general condition.
 Look for damage or vehicle leaning to one side.
 Look under the vehicle for fresh oil, coolant, grease, or fuel leaks.
-Check the area around the vehicle for hazards to vehicle movement (people, other vehicles, objects, low-hanging wires, limbs, etc.).
+Check the area around the vehicle for hazards to vehicle movement (people, other vehicles, objects, low hanging wires, limbs, etc.)